 The beauty of storage furniture

 Don’t forget to line your dining room with storage, like this retro G Plan teak sideboard on sale at Vinterior.
-Mid century sideboards make great additions to any home because they are deceptively roomy inside and can hold an enormous collection of crockery, cutlery and glassware.
+Mid century sideboards make great additions to any home because they are deceptively roomy inside and can hold an enormous collection of crockery, cutlery and glassware, so you may want to have a look into those vintage sideboards for sale at a reputable antique store.
 Most come with a combination of cupboard space and drawers, so you can choose to keep plates, bowls and cups stacked at one end and your table linen at the other.
 What’s more, they have extensive tabletop space, too, perfect for mixing cocktails on after a dinner party, or keeping condiments close by.

 If you’ve got a bit more space, why not invest in a Welsh dresser?
 Available in a wide range of sizes and shapes, dressers also make a fantastic storage solution in homes that are low on kitchen cupboard space.
 Though they take up more room than a sideboard, dressers are also classic items of interior design that never go out of style which means that when you buy one, you’re investing in a future heirloom.
 Keep an eye out in charity shops and antique shops, but also browse online for vintage and upcycled dressers – there’s a huge range to choose from at the click of a button, and far less legwork involved than going out shopping.